 At the Law Offices of Torres & Caraves, our first priority is to defend the rights and freedoms of our clients.
 Not only do we provide award-winning advocacy, we have numerous testimonials from satisfied clients who attest to our stellar service.
 We use our ample professional resources to analyze the evidence against you to compile a solid defense, protecting your right to a fair and lawful trial.

 We will use our legal expertise and experience to your advantage, working to lessen the severity of your violent crime charges and protect your future.
 Whether charged with a misdemeanor or felony, battery charges can cause lasting damage to your professional reputation and personal life.
 We understand what you are up against, and our lawyers can help.

-Make sure your case is in good hands, and contact the Law Offices of Torres & Caraves for a case evaluation.
+Make sure your case is in good hands, and contact the Law Offices of Torres & Caraves for a free initial case evaluation.